-We are offering 7,000,000 common units representing limited partner interests.
+We are offering common units representing limited partner interests with this prospectus supplement and the accompanying prospectus.
 Our common units are traded on the New York Stock Exchange under the symbol "HPG."
-On January 6, 2004, the last reported sales price of our common units on the NYSE was \$39.70 per common unit.
+On December 19, 2003, the last reported sales price of our common units on the NYSE was \$40.31 per common unit.

 INVESTING IN THE COMMON UNITS INVOLVES RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE S-14 OF THIS PROSPECTUS SUPPLEMENT AND ON PAGE 2 OF THE ACCOMPANYING PROSPECTUS.
+SEE "RISK FACTORS" BEGINNING ON PAGE S-15 OF THIS PROSPECTUS SUPPLEMENT AND ON PAGE 2 OF THE ACCOMPANYING PROSPECTUS.

+PER COMMON UNIT TOTAL

+offering price \$ \$

+Underwriting

+discount \$ \$

-PER COMMON UNIT TOTAL ----- Public offering price......\$\$ Underwriting discount.....\$\$ Proceeds, before expenses, to Heritage Propane Partners, L.P.....\$\$
+Proceeds, before expenses, to Heritage Propane Partners,

+L.P

+\$ \$

-We have granted the underwriters a 30-day option to purchase up to 1,050,000 common units on the same terms and conditions as set forth above to cover over-allotments of common units.
+We have granted the underwriters a 30-day option to purchase up to common units on the same terms and conditions as set forth above to cover over-allotments of common units, if any.